Florida Building Code · Engineering · Statewide FL

 The Nine Occupancy Groups in the Florida Building Code

 The Florida Building Code (FBC-B) uses nine occupancy groups: Assembly (A-1 through A-5), Business (B), Educational (E), Factory and Industrial (F-1 and F-2), High Hazard (H-1 through H-5), Institutional (I-1 through I-4), Mercantile (M), Residential (R-1 through R-4), and Storage (S-1 and S-2).
 Each group has specific requirements for fire protection, egress, and structural design.
+Choosing the wrong occupancy classification is one of the most common causes of plan review rejections in Florida.

-Assembly Occupancies (A)
+Assembly Occupancies (A-1 through A-5)

 Mixed Occupancy Buildings

 Buildings with multiple occupancy classifications can be designed as separated occupancies (with fire-rated construction between occupancies) or non-separated occupancies (with the most restrictive requirements of all occupancies applied throughout).
 Pineland Engineering evaluates mixed occupancy requirements for each project and advises on the most cost-effective compliance approach.
+A common example is a mixed-use building with ground-floor retail (M) and upper-floor apartments (R-2) — this requires a fire-rated floor/ceiling assembly between the occupancies or application of the more stringent M requirements throughout.

 Frequently Asked Questions